ClimateImpactLab/dscim-epa/README.md

 #### Sector

 The user may only select one sector per run.
-Sectors represent the combined SCGHG or partial SCGHGs of the chosen sector.
+Sectors represent the combined SC-GHG or partial SC-GHGs of the chosen sector.

 #### Discount rate